BentleyDavis/bentleydavis.github.io/blog/2020_is_the_year_of_bentley_2.0.md

 too many tasks.
 I’m considering having a limit on the number of active tasks.
 Maybe 50 instead of the 111 that I have now.
 # Updates
-Keep up with my passion projects and personal growth by signing up for my newsletter at BentleyDavis.com/updates
+Keep up with my passion projects and personal growth by signing up for my <a href="updates">newsletter</a>.